 Yongpyong Ski Resort offers accommodations featuring hotels and condominiums: Dragon Valley Hotel, Tower Condominium, and Greenpia Condominium.
 There are spacious rooms, equipped with a flat-screen TV, a full kitchen, and basic amenities.
 You can also enjoy the water park, which is open all year around, making it the perfect resort for all ages.

 4. Follow in the footsteps of “Goblin” & “Winter Sonata” at Yongpyong Ski Resort

-For all K-drama fans, Yongpyong Ski Resort is a must-visit spot as the ski resort was used as a location for hits Korean dramas, “Goblin” or “Goblin: The Lonely and Great God” and “Winter Sonata.”
+For all K-drama fans, Yongpyong Ski Resort is a must-visit spot!
+The ski resort was used as a location for hits Korean dramas, “Goblin: The Lonely and Great God” and “Winter Sonata.”

-Starring Gong Yoo, Lee Dong-Wook, Kim Go-Eun, and Yoo In-na, Goblin, particularly, has led to the huge popularity of the ski resort.
+Starring Gong Yoo, Lee Dong-Wook, Kim Go-Eun, and Yoo In-na, Goblin has led to the huge popularity of the ski resort.